 Negotiating a Claim for Injuries Sustained in a Motorcycle Collision

-When filing a claim against a motorcycle operator's insurance company, the passenger with the injuries is entitled to receive the full amount of compensation that they deserve.
-They need to remember that the insurance company will pay up to the maximum limit of the driver's policy, if necessary.
+When filing a claim against a motorcycle operator's insurance company, the passenger with the injuries is entitled to receive the maximum compensation they deserve.
+However, they need to remember that the insurance company will pay up to the maximum limit of the driver's policy, if necessary.

 In most cases, the operator does not pay for the damages.
-If the cost exceeds their policy, the passenger can also use their underinsured motorist policy to cover the difference if they have this coverage.
+However, if the cost exceeds their policy, the passenger can also use their underinsured motorist policy to cover the difference if they have this coverage.

 Hiring a Chicago Motorcycle Passenger Injury Attorney

 It is always beneficial to have a personal injury attorney on your side to negotiate your claim whenever insurance companies are involved in paying for personal injury damages.
-Insurance companies are not on your side and have a vested interest in paying as little as possible.
+Unfortunately, auto insurance companies are not on your side and have a vested interest in paying as little as possible.

-Some motorcycle passengers may also feel more comfortable not having to negotiate a claim themselves against a personal acquaintance, even if it is through their insurance company.
+Some motorcycle passengers may also feel more comfortable not negotiating a claim against a personal acquaintance, even through their insurer.

-The Chicago motorcycle accident lawyers at Rosenfeld Injury Lawyers LLC handle these types of motorcycle accident claims for our clients and will get the best possible financial outcome for your injuries.
+The Chicago motorcycle accident lawyers at Rosenfeld Injury Lawyers LLC handle these types of motorcycle accident claims for our clients on a contingency fee basis and will get the best possible financial outcome for your injuries.